BenSt099/FireCommit/README.md

 ./ FireCommitScript.py
 ```

+## Documentation

+    - The script is mostly self-explaining.
+    - If you still need some help, type "op" when the script starts.

 ## License

 This project is licensed under GNU General Public License v3.0.
 Fore more information, click [here](https://github.com/BenSt099/FireCommit/blob/main/LICENSE).